spicetify/docs/docs/development/api-wrapper/methods/platform.md

 ## Usage

 Since these APIs differ between each version of the Spotify client, we cannot provide a complete list of all available APIs.
-Instead, we provide a list of APIs that may prove useful for extension developers and generally hasn't changed much over the years.
+Instead, we provide a list of APIs that may prove useful for extension developers and that have generally not changed much over the years.

 :::note